GaryJBlake/garyjblake.github.io/content/post/vcf/vcf-post-10.md

 ![](/images/vcf-post-02.png)

+---
+**NOTE**

-NOTE: The SDDC Manager UI procedure is valid for VMware Cloud Foundation 4.3.0 and later.
+The SDDC Manager UI procedure is valid for VMware Cloud Foundation 4.3.0 and later.

+---